Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Licking lips

-The degree of these symptoms varies based on how much of the plant your dog eats.
-Usually, dogs experience only mild symptoms as the irritant and bitter sap puts them off ingesting large quantities.
+The degree of these signs varies based on how much of the plant your dog eats.
+Usually, dogs experience only mild signs, as the irritant and bitter sap put them off ingesting large quantities.

 How Is Poinsettia Poisoning Treated?

-Generally, the signs your dog will show after chewing on some poinsettias are mild, self limiting and don’t require any special treatment.
+Generally, the signs your dog will show after chewing on some poinsettias are mild, self-limiting, and do not require any special treatment.

-Occasionally your vet may induce vomiting if your dog has eaten a large amount of plants in the last few hours, but never attempt to make your dog sick at home.
-Supportive care, for example IV fluids may also be needed.
+Occasionally, your vet may induce vomiting if your dog has eaten a large number of plants in the last few hours but never attempt to make your dog sick at home.
+Supportive care, like IV fluids, may also be needed.

 Other Toxic Holiday Plants